sinistersnare/sinistersnare.github.io/content/post/09-crafting-semantics-1.md

 \end{aligned}
 {% end %}

-The machine works by combining each of these into one big function, much like the [piece-wise function](https://en.wikipedia.org/wiki/Piecewise) you learned in math class.
+The machine works by combining each of these into one big function, much like the {{ elink(text="piece-wise function", to="https://en.wikipedia.org/wiki/Piecewise") }} you learned in math class.
 Lets give this function the name `step`.

 # An Example Run #